State visit by Xi Jinping to the United Kingdom

-The 2015 Xi Jinping United Kingdom visit, from 19 to 23 October 2015, was the first state visit of Xi Jinping to the United Kingdom.
+Xi Jinping paid his first state visit to the United Kingdom from 19 to 23 October 2015.
 It also was the Chinese paramount leader's first visit to the United Kingdom since 2005 and the second Chinese state leader to visit the UK after Chinese Premier Li Keqiang's visit between 16 and 19 June 2014.
 During the visit, Xi met Queen Elizabeth II and Prime Minister David Cameron, and also visited Manchester City F.C.

 Background

 The vice-director of the China Institutes of Contemporary International Relations, Feng Zhongping, said China–United Kingdom relations were warming rapidly.
 In March 2015, the United Kingdom joined the Asian Infrastructure Investment Bank.
 In September, Chancellor of the Exchequer George Osborne visited China.
 Feng said this visit would bring an improvement in Anglo-Chinese relations.

 The increasingly warm relationship has led some political analysts to describe it as a "special relationship".
 An article by CNN analyst Katie Hunt posits that a key reason for the increase in relations is due in part to Britain's avoidance of raising sensitive political issues such as the Chinese claims in the South China Sea, although she noted that issues such as the Tibetan independence movement could still cause tensions between the two nations.